| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 call handling at police stations and tackle anti social behaviour more

+effectively.
 On another occasion, Loughton Councillor Stephen Murray also adversely

 commented on police services in the Epping Forest District.
 He cited one